Dacre Montgomery

 Since 2017, Dacre Montgomery has been dating model Liv Pollock

-, a stunning blue-eyed Australian.
+, a stunning blue-eyed Australian beauty.
 They met in 2017 through mutual friends and were friends for a while.

 "Perth is actually a small town.
-We knew each other through common work contacts.
-We started chatting on social media, talking, our relationship developed, and here we are.
-I was studying architecture, and Dacre adores interior design," Liv recalled later.
+We knew each other through mutual work contacts.
+We started chatting on social media, and our relationship just developed from there.
+I was studying architecture, and Dacre adores interior design," Liv later recalled.

 Liv is ready to wake up in a new room every day to be with me.
 She knows how to lift my spirits when I come home from filming completely exhausted.
 She helps me bring out new ideas.
 She's my best listener, my brain.